-If you've posted your load and searched trucks in your DAT load board and the phone still isn't ringing, turn to your transportation management system (TMS).
+If you've posted your load and searched trucks in your DAT load board and the phone still isn't ringing, turn to your broker TMS software.
 It can be your best friend when capacity is tight.

 Here are 3 ways you can use your TMS software to find the truck you need.